Maxine Waters’ Office Evacuated After Receiving Package With ‘Anthrax’ Written On It

 USA Today reports that the Los Angeles Police Department initially responded to the report of a suspicious package at 2:30 p.m.
 PT, according to LAPD Public Information Officer Mike Lopez.
 The Los Angeles Fire Department hazardous materials team was then called in to assess whether the package contained anthrax or not.

-The package was initially suspected to contain anthrax thanks to the addressee of “Anne Thrax,” according to the statement released by Los Angeles Fire Department spokeswoman, Margaret Stewart.
+The package was initially suspected to contain anthrax thanks to the addressee of “Anne Thrax,” according to the statement released by Los Angeles Fire Department spokeswoman Margaret Stewart.

-This official statement also says that only the affected portions of the 2 story office building were evacuated due to the anthrax scare.
+This official statement also says that only the affected portions of the two-story office building were evacuated due to the anthrax scare.

 In addition, only one person has come into contact with the suspicious package.
 This person has not yet reported any “medical complaints” in response to their contact with the package.

-It also states that since the initial call out, the “LAFD portion of this incident is closed and any further questions would be part of a law enforcement investigation.”
+It also states that since the initial call-out, the “LAFD portion of this incident is closed and any further questions would be part of a law enforcement investigation.”

 Firefighters are investigating a package labeled "anthrax" at Democratic Rep. Maxine Waters' LA officehttps://t.co/PYStIE9CcP pic.twitter.com/8m4ZwZjwea